 ½ cup rice flour

-½ cup all purpose flour for dusting mushrooms
+½ cup all purpose flour for dusting

 1 tsp baking powder